Tag

 Magic Grab is a unique tool that works similarly to iPadOS 17’s new update, where you can tap and hold an element in a photo (person, object, etc.) and drag it out as its own transparent PNG to use in another app.
 This works inside Canva to cut out people or objects to use between Canva projects or easily isolate elements to export and use in other apps.

-Canva has also added generative AI copywriting into the mix here with a -style content generator.
+Canva has also added generative AI copywriting into the mix here with a ChatGPT-style content generator.
 I may side-eye it as a writer, but I can’t deny it’s a useful feature for creators and small businesses on a budget, and makes the subscription price of Canva highly competitive in cost vs. value.

 Canva also includes a one-page website builder and templates to create simple landing pages, an extensive pre-made templates library offering what I think are the best-looking social media, document, and other templates, and illustrations and stock photos too.
 Whew.